 Finally, we don’t require a per incident deductible that reduces your reimbursement for every single injury or illness.
 We have a low $100 annual deductible that you only need to meet once per plan year, no matter how many incidents occur.

 3. Is wellness coverage available?

 The ASPCA® recommends pet parents follow preventive care guidelines as part of its Criteria for Responsible Care.
 Since this care is so important to keep pets healthy, ASPCA Pet Health Insurance has two options for wellness care you can add to any plan.
 For little additional cost, you can cover your pet for spay/neuter surgery, an annual dental cleaning, an annual exam, flea and heartworm medication and several vaccines and tests.

 4. How much experience does the provider have?

 The Hartville Group, Inc., one of the oldest and largest pet insurance providers in the US, provides ASPCA Pet Health Insurance through its licensed agency.
 We have the experience and resources necessary to give you the best balance between coverage and cost.
-Plus, Hartville is the only strategic partner for pet insurance of the American Society for the Prevention of Cruelty to Animals® (ASPCA®), and its agency has an A+ rating with the Better Business Bureau (2012).
+Plus, Hartville is the only strategic partner for pet insurance of the American Society for the Prevention of Cruelty to Animals® (ASPCA®), and it has an A+ rating with the Better Business Bureau (2013).

 5. What do pet health insurers ask you and your veterinarian to do?

 With pet insurance, pet parents visit any licensed veterinarian to treat their pet, then they pay the veterinarian at the time of service and submit a claim to the pet insurance company for reimbursement.
 But there are some key differences in this process.
-We don’t ask the veterinarian to sign or fill out any portion of our claim form, so customers don’t have to worry about bringing along forms or making a special trip.
-Also, our customers can file claims as soon as they’ve been billed—at any point in the treatment process.
+ASPCA Pet Health Insurance customers can file claims as soon as they’ve been billed—at any point in the treatment process.
+Also, we don’t ask the veterinarian to sign or fill out any portion of our claim form, so customers don’t have to worry about bringing along forms or making a special trip.